 Anything You're Looking For?

-Since 2015, Sepsis Alliance has honored and celebrated nurses throughout the month of May in conjunction with National Nurses Week (May 6-12, 2017).
-We invite you to join us and nominate a nurse who you feel went above and beyond to help patients with sepsis and increase sepsis awareness and education in their facilities as well as the community.
-When you nominate a nurse below, they’ll receive a Nurses Know Sepsis pin and personalized letter letting them know just how appreciated they are.
+Sepsis Alliance celebrated National Nurses Week by inviting members of the public to nominate a nurse who they felt went above and beyond to help patients with sepsis and increase sepsis awareness and education in their facilities as well as the community.

 - Gina Reitman, RN – Morris Hospital & Healthcare Centers